Outdoor Kitchen 101: Setting the Scene for Outdoor Living

 The layout of your outdoor kitchen can be drawn up by a kitchen designer or in a growing number of cases, a landscaper, says Dennis.
 Landscapers help to blend the outdoor kitchen into the overall look of your outdoor space.
 And of course, your general contractor can likely assist you with the design.

 Consider where you place the grill, sink, and fridge as they create the “work triangle” for whoever is cooking.
 Be sure to keep that area free of obstructions or foot traffic.
 The design is also an important time to look at the strength of your deck if you are not starting from scratch.
 Dennis advises that existing decks will need to be assessed to determine if they can handle the added weight.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 (Above) Outdoor kitchen renovation by New York Sweeten contractor John